flukadocker/F4D/README.md

 In this way, all docker commands can be issued as $USER.

 # Generating your personal docker image with Fluka

 The scripts for the generation of a basic Fluka-compatible image are open source.

-### Download
+## Download

 You can download the latest version of the scripts from the github repository:
 [https://github.com/flukadocker/F4D/archive/master.zip](https://github.com/flukadocker/F4D/archive/master.zip)

-### Checkout
+## Checkout

 You can alternatively checkout the full repository with the scripts from the github repository:
 ```
 git clone https://github.com/flukadocker/F4D.git
 ```
 In both cases the download directory is your choice.

-### Building the image
+## Running the installation script

 ### OS X, Linux

 You can generate your personal Fluka image by running in a terminal the ```install_linux.sh``` script in the root of the repository.
-Note: in order to generate you personal Fluka image you need to provide an active fuid and password).
-The installation might require a bit of time - from 1 to 10 minutes - depending on the speed of your internet connection.

 ### Windows 10 Pro, Enterprise, and Education

-Execute in a Windows prompt terminal or by double-clicking on it the scripr```install_win.bat``` This script will prompt for your FLUKA credentials (fuid-xxxx and password), download the latest public FLUKA release and install it in a Fedora 27 based Docker container.
+Execute in a Windows prompt terminal or by double-clicking on it the script ```install_win.bat```.

 ### Windows 10 Home (and possibly older Windows versions)

 Start as Administrator a Docker Quickstart Terminal and close it when it is ready: this activates Docker in Windows 10 Home Edition.

+Create the directory C:\Users\docker (mandatory!) and execute ```install_win.bat```

+## The installation process

-Create the directory C:\Users\docker (mandatory!) and execute ```install_win.bat``` This script will prompt for your FLUKA credentials (fuid-xxxx and password), download the latest public FLUKA release and install it in a Fedora 27 based Docker container.
+All three install scripts will prompt for your FLUKA credentials (fuid-xxxx and password), download the latest public FLUKA release and install it in a Fedora 27 based Docker container.

+The installation might require a bit of time - from 1 to 10 minutes - depending on the speed of your internet connection.

 The typical output of these steps in all systems is as follows:
 ```